Jun 5, 2026

 • Data discovered incrementally

-• Each missing piece triggered another call
+• Each missing piece triggered another tool call

-• All operations were sequential
+• All operations executed sequentially

-⏱️ Why a time tool existed
+⏱️ Why a Time Tool Existed

 The agent handled queries like: